 According to the Agency for Healthcare Research and Quality, each year 53,000 people in the U.S. have shoulder replacement surgery - also called total shoulder arthroplasty.
-When nonsurgical methods of treatment like medications and activity changes no longer relive joint shoulder pain, those suffering may want to consider shoulder replacement surgery.
-Should replacement surgery is a safe and effective procedure to relieve pain and help patients resume everyday activities.
+When nonsurgical methods of treatment like medications and activity changes no longer relieve joint shoulder pain, those suffering may want to consider shoulder replacement surgery.
+Should replacement surgery is a safe and effective procedure to relieve pain, improve motion and mobility, and help patients resume everyday activities.

 The typical total shoulder replacement involves replacing the arthritic joint surfaces with a highly polished metal ball attached to a stem, and a plastic socket.

 These components come in various sizes.
 They may be either cemented or "press fit" into the bone.
 If the bone is of good quality, your surgeon may choose to use a non-cemented (press-fit) humeral component.
 If the bone is soft, the humeral component may be implanted with bone cement.
 In most cases, an all-plastic glenoid (socket) component is implanted with bone cement.

 Implantation of a glenoid component is not advised if:

 Patients with bone-on-bone osteoarthritis and intact rotator cuff tendons are generally good candidates for conventional total shoulder replacement.

 Following the surgery, hospital stays usually last for 2 or 3 days.
 During this time, you will recover from the anesthesia, and from the surgery itself.
 After the first day recovering from surgery, you will be asked to start moving and walking around.

 Most patients are able to go home directly after a short hospital stay.
 Patients going home will begin therapy at an outpatient physical therapy facility.
 If the discharge planner determines that home health services are needed, the hospital will arrange for this.